DISCLAIMER:

 entrance to the Mayan underworld?"

-turned off the vehicle.
-"This is as
+the jeep up behind another one and turned off the vehicle.
+"This is as far as we go in this.
+The

-far as we go in this.
-The rest of the way is by foot.
-Bring your gear."
+rest of the way is by foot.
+Bring your

-Janeway was glad she had
+Janeway was glad she'd packed

-packed light as she followed Ixchel through the jungle.
+light as she followed Ixchel through the jungle.
 Her breath caught as she saw a familiar

 figure sitting on the steps of a large structure.
 He stood up slowly, a huge grin covering his